KonuTech/kaggle-tabular-playground-series/kaggle-tabular-playground-series-jan-2022/README.md

 # kaggle-tabular-playground-series-dec-2021

-- Your Best Entry
-  Your submission scored 7.90289, which is an improvement of your previous score of 103.10029.
-Great job!
+- Your submission scored 7.88964, which is not an improvement of your best score.
+Keep trying!